 Meritorious Service Medal with four oak leaf clusters

-Air Force Outstanding Unit Award with nine oak leaf clusters
+Air Force Outstanding Unit Award with silver and three oak leaf clusters

 Alaska National Guard Legion of Merit

 2002 Paul W. Myers Award for USAF Physician Assistant Preceptor of the Year

 2004 Air Force Materiel Command Outstanding Achievement in Clinical Research Award

 2004-2009 Aerospace Cardiology Consultant to the Air Force Surgeon General